 The livestock industry and its place in the economic life of Australia.
+Production of livestock industry and its place in the economic rule of Australia.
 Production of livestock products and trends.
 The inter-relationships of the various classes of stock and the natural, economic and artificial conditions determining the stratification of types.
 Breeds of livestock of importance to the pastoral industry and aids to judging.
 Breeds of sheep, their uses and economic relationships.
 Sheep management and calendar of operations.
-Flock composition; principal sources of loss and their control.
+Flock composition: principal sources of loss and their control.